Poverty in Switzerland: By age

-Those of retirement age (older than 65) had an above average poverty level (13.9%), especially if they lived alone (22.8%, see chart below).
-However, these high numbers are somewhat misleading because the poverty numbers don't include assets which they saved or purchased while working.
-Because those over 65 often have reserves, very few responded to the survey that they were going into debt or had a hard time making ends meet.
+Those of retirement age (older than 65) are almost twice as likely to be living below the poverty line than the rest of the population, especially if they lived alone (22.8%, see chart below).
+However, these statistics don't take into account assets which a person had saved or purchased while working.
 The number of retirement age people who could afford an unexpected expense was almost half of the national average.
-In fact, only 1.9% of retirees were not able to pay their bills on time, compared to 9.3% of 18 to 64 year olds.
+In fact, only 1.9% of retirees were unable to pay their bills on time, compared to 9.3% of 18 to 64 year olds.